Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5Tour image 6Tour image 7Tour image 8

 Guru Avatar Image

 Hi!
 I’m Courtney, a native New Yorker and licensed Gold Star-recommended NYC tour guide.
-I’ve been leading tours since 2011 and am the author of over 200 blog articles about New York City.
+I’ve been leading tours since 2011.
+I also work part time at the Center for Brooklyn History and the author of over 150 articles about New York City.
 On my tours, I discuss the city as it was and is today, with fascinating stories, significant locations, important people, architectural styles and more.
 I use visuals such as historical photos, maps and sometimes even musical recordings to bring NYC’s past to life.
 My style is welcoming and casual, and I love to make people laugh with funny anecdotes.
 I work hard to give you a fun, informative and memorable experience of the neighborhoods we visit.
 So join me!

 Free reservation and cancellation